emma-community/emma-backstage-plugins/plugins/emma-common/README.md

 # @internal/backstage-plugin-emma-common

-Welcome to the web library package for the emma plugin!
+Welcome to the common library package for the emma plugin!

 _This plugin was created through the Backstage CLI_